 For now apprenticeships are not reaching the young people furthest away from finding a job.
 But the new Apprenticeship Levy could change that, if the government make best use of it.
 From April 2017 the Apprenticeship Levy will be paid by larger businesses when taking on apprentices.
 But at the moment, only two per cent of the UK’s largest employers can access the £3m pot to cover the cost of training, assessment and certification.

+We’re worried the government is missing a trick, leaving would-be employers less likely to make use of apprenticeships and failing to support those who do.
+Some 12 years ago apprenticeships were opened up to the over 25s and, since then, older members of the workforce have grabbed the chance to retrain and start afresh, leaving those under 25s beginning their careers unable to match the skills and experience of their older competitors in a shrinking job market.
 Demand isn’t the problem.
 One young person staying at Centrepoint was so keen to get his foot in the door he would get up at 05:00 every day and travel for hours to learn railway maintenance.
 That is an opportunity that most young people would jump at – but just four per cent of them have started an apprenticeship.